rafikmoreira/next-boilerplate/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The application will be available at [http://localhost:3000](http://localhost:3000) in your browser.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about the features and API of Next.js
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive tutorial for Next.js

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can also contribute to the [Next.js GitHub repository](https://github.com/vercel/next.js/) and provide feedback on this project.